drzowie/transform/README.rst

 as the transform "a" represents multiplication of all dimensions by 3.

-Other transform instances can represent arbitrarily complex operations.
+Other transform instances can represent arbitrarily complex operations, both by composing and inverting many simple operations together and by subclassing transform to define particular mathematical operations.

 Image manipulation
 ------------------